PNNL-CIM-Tools/CIM-Documentation/CIM_Builder_Tutorial/index.rst

 CIM-Builder Documentation
 ================================================

-CIM-Builder is a new python library developed under the Grid Atlas and MAPLE LEAF projects for creating CIM models "from scratch" with no pre-existing model files.
+CIM-Builder is a new python library developed by Pacific Northwest National Laboratory for creating CIM models "from scratch" with no pre-existing model files.
 This is a significantly different capability than all other tooling, which requires a source file from which to start, such as OpenDSS, PSSE, or GIS data.
 The library currently inlcudes three main functionalities:

 * automatic creation of new node-breaker substations in CIM based on interactive API calls.
 * automatic insertion of existing distribution feeders in CIM into new node-breaker substations.